Making great literacy lessons easy. Why join Plazoom?

 This ‘Make a Match’ game is a fun way for pupils in Year 5 to learn how commas can provide clarity and avoid ambiguity.
 Pupils will match images to the correct sentence.

-The KS2 resource pack includes a game that can be played as a class or in small groups and is perfect for adult led interventions to revisit key knowledge and skills.
+The KS2 resource pack includes a game that you can play as a class or in small groups.
+It’s also perfect for adult-led interventions to revisit key knowledge and skills.

 • 14 Make a Match sentence/phrase cards